hirrolot/mazeppa/README.md

 Mazeppa employs several interesting design choices (ranked by importance):

  - **First-order code.** Max Bolingbroke and Simon Peyton Jones [^supercomp-by-eval] report that for one particular example, their higher-order supercompiler for a subset of Haskell spent 42% of execution time on managing names and renaming.
 While it is true that simplistic evaluation models, such as normalization of lambda terms, permit us to avoid significant overhead of capture avoidance, supercompilation is more complicated.
-For example, besides doing symbolic computation, supercompilation needs to analyze previously computed results to make informed decisions about further transformation: consider term instance tests, homeomorphic embedding tests, most specific generalizations, etc. Introducing higher-order functions inevitably complicates all these analyses, making supercompilation slower, more memory-consuming, and harder to reason about.
+For instance, besides doing symbolic computation, supercompilation needs to analyze previously computed results to make informed decisions about further transformation: consider term instance tests, homeomorphic embedding tests, most specific generalizations, etc. Introducing higher-order functions inevitably complicates all these analyses, making supercompilation slower, more memory-consuming, and harder to reason about.
 In Mazeppa, we stick with the philosophy of gradual improvements: instead of trying to handle many fancy features at the same time, we 1) fix the _core_ language for convenient manipulation by a machine, 2) perform as many metasystem transitions as necessary to make the core language better for human.

  - **Lazy constructors.** It is a well-known observation that call-by-value languages are hard for proper deforestation.
 It is still possible to deforest them, but not without additional analysis [^CbV-supercomp] [^CbV-supercomp-next].
 However, if constructors are lazy (i.e., they do not evaluate their arguments), deforestation _just works_.
 Turchin made it work by normal-order transformation of a call-by-value language, but the result is that residual code may terminate more often.
 In Mazeppa, we have call-by-value functions and call-by-name (call-by-need) constructors, which 1) makes deforestation possible and 2) preserves the original semantics of code.
    - Incidentally, lazy constructors are also adopted by eager functional languages outside of supercompilation.
 See [_"Why is Idris 2 so much faster than Idris 1?"_](https://www.type-driven.org.uk/edwinb/why-is-idris-2-so-much-faster-than-idris-1.html) and _"CONS Should Not Evaluate its Arguments"_ [^cons-lazy-alloc].